williamyang1991/Rerender_A_Video/README.md

 python rerender.py --input videos/pexels-antoni-shkraba-8048492-540x960-25fps.mp4 --output result/man/man.mp4 --prompt "a handsome man in van gogh painting"
 ```

 The script will run the full pipeline.
-A work directory will be created in `result/man` and the result video will be output to `result/man/man.mp4`
+A work directory will be created at `result/man` and the result video will be output to `result/man/man.mp4`

-#### Advanced model
+#### Advanced mode

 Set the arguments in config file.
 For example,